Chunk overview and setup Beta

 Tear down

-If you need to tear down Chunk for your organization, you can do so by deleting your AI model provider API key.
-Follow these steps:
+If you need to tear down Chunk for your organization, delete your model provider API key from the circleci-agents context as follows:

 -